1996 Gangneung submarine infiltration incident: Manhunt

-The 49-day manhunt, from September 18 to November 5, resulted in the death or capture of all but one commando, who is believed to have made it back to North Korea.
+The 49-day manhunt, from September 18 to November 5.
+It resulted in the confirmed deaths of 24 North Korean infiltrators.
+One infiltrator, Lee Kwang-soo, was captured.
+Another infiltrator is thought to have escaped across the DMZ.

 Three civilians and 13 South Korean soldiers (eight KIA and four in accidents) died; 27 soldiers were wounded.
 In a separate encounter, the commandos strangled a South Korean army private who had set out to collect firewood.
 The private was believed to have deserted until one of the North Koreans was found wearing his uniform.

 Of the 25 North Korean infiltrators, one was captured, 11 were killed by the other members for failure in responsibility of running aground of the submarine, and 13 were killed in firefights with the South Korean army.
 The bodies of the 11 dead commandos were all found on top of a nearby mountain, ten of them lying together in a row wearing white t-shirts and tennis shoes, while the eleventh body was found a short distance away.
 All of them had been shot in the head at short range.
 According to the captured member, the crew had been ordered to "commit suicide to avoid capture" after the grounding of their submarine.

 The infiltrators possessed among their arsenal M16A1 rifles (with accompanying 5.56mm NATO ammunition) and imitation South Korean-style military uniforms.
 Nestlé Crunch chocolate bars were also recovered.
 Some of the dead spies' corpses were displayed to the media; some were wearing South Korean-style military uniforms as disguises.

 Though the last infiltrator has never been found, officials announced the end of the manhunt on November 5, believing the commando to have either escaped across the border or died.